Program Counter & Stack Pointer

 ; $PC points to the first instruction in memory at 0x0000

-; The stack is empty (Points to the highest usable memory address 0xFFFF)
+; The stack is empty. $SP points to 0xBFFF, the highest address used by the stack.

 MOV $A, 5 ; Load 5 into register A.